-You have several options when faced with a lawsuit from a lender of online loans California.
+You have several options when faced with a lawsuit from a lender of online installment loans California.
 It’s best to first understand your position with regard to the law before you hit the panic button.
 As always, it’s best to first check the State of California Attorney General’s Website.
 This site will give updated info that details your protections at a citizen of the state.
 The law protects you in so many ways.
 For instance, by California law, the payday lender can only charge you for one bounced check only, and for an amount not exceeding $15.
-The lender cannot charge you additional fees if you request for additional time.
-However, take note that the California payday loan lender is not legally required to provide you with an extension.
+The lender cannot charge fees if you request for more time.
+Take note that the California payday loan lender is not legally required to provide you with an extension.
 The law further states that a payday lender should not give you a new loan, either while the existing loan has not been paid or to pay off a previous loan.

 Late on a California Payday Loan?
 Try to work it out first with your Lender!

 The most important thing is to avoid a lawsuit from your lender in the first place.
 The best way to avoid a lawsuit is by preventing the default.
 There are times when such problems cannot be avoided.
 If you should run into credit problems, call your creditors and request them to waive late fees.
 You can even request for a reduction of the interest rate, or find a way to work on another repayment plan.
 You may even consider seeking the services of a financial counselor who will review your situation and provide the best way forward with your California payday loan or cash advance.